 The Dunstable Water Department (DWD) uses groundwater as the source of its water.
 There are two wells located off Main Street that provide water to the center of the town.
 These wells are named Salmon Brook Well #1 and Well #2.
 The wells are approximately 90 feet deep, gravel packed, with the current capacity to pump 250 gallons per minute.
-In 2022, the system included approximately 3 miles of water mains, 102 services, and less than 1000 overall individual users.
+In 2023, the system included approximately 3 miles of water mains, and 105 services connections.
 Your water is provided by the following sources listed below:

-Source Name ne MassDEP Source Location of Source Salmon Brook Well #1 2081000-02G Groundwater 711 Main Street Salmon Brook Well #2 2081000-03G Groundwater 711 Main Street
+Source Name MassDEP Source ID Source Type Location of Source Salmon Brook Well #1 2081000-02G Groundwater 711 Main Street Salmon Brook Well #2 2 2081000-03G Groundwater 711 Main Street